quimnaba/mister-md-scraper/README.md

 # MD Fantasy Football Chollo Finder

+This Python script is designed to help you quickly identify "chollos" (great deals) in the Mister Fantasy Football market, specifically for the Spanish first division, **La Liga**, in the **Mister Fantasy MD** application (BeManager).

-This Python script helps you to identify players available in the market who are considered "chollos" **(great deals)** according to a predefined list.
-It compares the current market players with a list of chollos and **suggests which players you should sign**.
+The application compares the players currently available on the market with a predefined list of chollos, and the script **suggests which players you should sign**.

-The goal of this project is to prevent the user from spending much time on searching through barely known football players to set the perfect bid on them, and also to reaffirm the user's criteria when it wants to set the bid.
+The purpose of this project is to save users time by streamlining the process of finding valuable yet lesser-known football players.
+It also serves to **validate the user's bidding criteria**, ensuring you make informed decisions when placing bids.

-Good to know: If you have multiple accounts, the script will run in the last account you had open.
-You can change the account before running the script, or in the browser when it opens automatically in the screen.
+**Important**: If you have multiple accounts, the script will run in the last account you had open.
+You can either switch accounts before running the script, or change accounts in the browser when it opens automatically.

 ## Features
-- **Fetch Market Players:** Retrieves the list of players currently available in the market.
+- **Market Player Retrieval:** Automatically fetches the list of players currently available on the market.
-- **Fetch Chollos:** Retrieves the list of great deals considered by **www.analiticafantasy.com**
+- **Chollo detection:** Retrieves and compares players against the list of chollos provided **www.analiticafantasy.com**
-- **Shows Recommendations:** It finds matches in both lists to return the **best deals in MD Fantasy**.
+- **Personalized Recommendations:** Identifies and suggests the best deals available on MD Fantasy.

 ## Required software
 - Python (developed with v.3.8.10)